St John's offers a supportive environment to its students

 Please also see the main College Coronavirus pages for information such as FAQ's and how to report illness.

-During the Covid 19 pandemic, wellbeing, mental health or emotional support is still available through the College Nurse, College Counsellor or your Tutor however, if you would like to access services external to St John's there are several options.
+During the Covid 19 pandemic, wellbeing, mental health or emotional support is still available through the Nursing Team, College Counsellor or your Tutor however, if you would like to access services external to St John's there are several options.
 Please have a look at this document for further information and contact details of local and national resources.
 Resources for wellbeing and support

 The above map shows the location of first aid equipment, defibrillators, adrenaline auto Injectors (for anaphylaxis) and serious bleeding kits available in College.
 The College has identified key staff who have received first aid at work training and as such, should be able to give initial response to incidents when the above equipment may be required, a staff member may also offer advice on follow up care or seek further medical support depending on the preventing circumstances.